ebyildiz/major_power_outages/project.md

   As I was looking at the dataset, I have realized that demand loss and customers affected had a lot of 0 values.
 Since this cannot be possible, I decided to change them with nan values.
 After that, I also dropped the rows where demand loss had missing values because it is the column I am trying to predict and missing values can mess with my model.

-  Here is a sample of the dataset:
+  Here is a small sample of the dataset to get an idea of what we are dealing with:

 |   OBS |   year |   month | u.s._state   | nerc.region   | climate.category   | outage.start.date            | outage.start.time   | cause.category                | cause.category.detail   |   demand.loss.mw |   customers.affected |        res.sales |        com.sales |        ind.sales |      total.sales |   population |   popden_urban |   popden_uc |   popden_rural |
 |------:|-------:|--------:|:-------------|:--------------|:-------------------|:-----------------------------|:--------------------|:------------------------------|:------------------------|-----------------:|---------------------:|-----------------:|-----------------:|-----------------:|-----------------:|-------------:|---------------:|------------:|---------------:|